aygunliftern/positionSupervisorUnit/README.md

  ##### **CarManagement**
  > is a function, which takes carManagement as input.
  ##### **psuControl**
- > is a struct, indicates inspection movement.
+ > is a struct, indicates movement of inspection.
  ##### **InspectionOperation**
  > is a function, which takes psuControl address as input.
  ##### **RecalOperation**